HatchApps/xavier-help/clients.md

 Unlike the date periods which are rolling, if you set a manual date configuration the overview will not update until the date range is changed again.
 :::

-In addition to providing high level stats about a client, the overview is where you can manage a client, removing it from Xavier via the _Remove_ button or un-linking it from
-Xero using the _Unlink_ button.
+In addition to providing high level stats about a client, the overview is where you can manage a client, removing it from Precision via the Remove button or un-linking it from your accounting software using the _Unlink_ button.

-Unlinking a client from Xero means it will remain in Xavier, but will no longer sync with Xero to retrieve the latest changes.
-A client can be re-linked to Xero at any point, and syncing will resume.
+Unlinking a client means it will remain in Precision, but will no longer sync with your GL to retrieve the latest changes.
+A client can be re-linked at any point, and syncing will resume.

-[Syncing with Xero](/xero-integration.html#syncing) happens automatically overnight, but you can also trigger a sync on-demand via the _Sync Now_ button.
+[Syncing](/xero-integration.html#syncing) happens automatically overnight, but you can also trigger a sync on-demand via the _Sync Now_ button.

 You can _export_ the client overview in both PDF and .XLS format: